Opentrons/otone_docs/Setup_Mac.md

 ![OT.One Interface Screenshot] (img/Setup_Mac/Networking_4.png)

 Once you have all that, its time to move the robot!
 Go to the next step: [Jogging Controls] (Jogging_Controls.md).

+### 5. BONUS - Enable Network Sharing for Updating

+Enabling Network Sharing allows for updating software to the latest version.

+Open _Sharing_ in _System Preferences_...

+![Sharing in System Preferences] (img/Setup_Mac/Networking_Sharing_1.png)

+and make the checkmarks look like those in screenshot below.

+![Sharing Settings] (img/Setup_Mac/Networking_Sharing_2.png)

+There should be a prompt asking _Are you sure you want to turn on Internet sharing?_.
+Click _Start_.
+Your Mac should now be sharing its Internet connection with the robot, but you may have to wait a moment for the changes to propagate.